-Specialist Subjects: International Law and Minorities, Human Rights, Criminal Justice, Legal History, the Legal Profession
+Specialist Subjects: International Law and Linguistic Minorities, Human Rights, Criminal Justice, Legal History, the Legal Profession

-The central and unifying theme of my research is law’s interface with identity, language and culture.
-Its methodology is mainly contextual, with an interdisciplinary approach which reflects on the social, political and historical forces behind legal development.
+The central and unifying theme of Professor Parry’s research is law’s interface with identity, language and culture.
+Its methodology is mainly contextual, with an interdisciplinary approach which reflects on the social, political and historical elements underpining legal development.

-Some of my recent work has focused on minorities, and in particular linguistic minorities, and their engagement with legal processes.
-Issues of fairness, inclusivity, participation and citizenship have been dominant themes within my research.
+Some of his recent work has focused on minorities, and in particular linguistic minorities, and their engagement with legal processes.
+Issues of fairness, inclusivity, participation and citizenship have been dominant themes within his research.

-Although my writing, from an initial perspective, evaluates the Welsh legal experience, my work also contains distinctive international and comparative dimensions.
-Hence, recently, my work has been cited in official reports by The Department of Justice of the State of Victoria, Australia, (see Jury Service Eligibility, Melbourne: State of Victoria Department of Justice, 2009, at p.13) and the Law Commission of Ireland (see Law Reform Commission Consultation Paper LRC CP 61-2010, Jury Service, para 4.98).
+Although his writing, from an initial perspective, evaluates the Welsh legal experience, his work also contains distinctive international and comparative dimensions.
+Hence, recently, his work has been cited in official reports by The Department of Justice of the State of Victoria, Australia, (see Jury Service Eligibility, Melbourne: State of Victoria Department of Justice, 2009, at p.13) and the Law Commission of Ireland (see Law Reform Commission Consultation Paper LRC CP 61-2010, Jury Service, para 4.98).

 David Hughes Parry – A Jurist in Society, (Cardiff: University of Wales Press, 2010), xx 214pp, ISBN 978-0-7083-2292-5.